MEHighKing/TermRecorder/README.md

 Run `recordterm <filename>`, where **filename** is the name of the SVG you want.
 (No spaces).
 This will do several things:

 - Runs `asciinema` to record the session.
-As soon as you enter `createsvg <filename>` you can start recording.
+As soon as you enter `recordterm <filename>` you can start recording.
 Once completed, finish record by `CTRL+D`.

 - It will create the SVG/GIF according to your requirement (follow on screen instructions) and save it to `~/Pictures/terminal_SVG`